 * We hate this as much as you

 It breaks our hearts to have the dining room closed and to limit our business.
 It's the antithesis of everything we have worked to build over the last seven years.
 We service a predominately vulnerable community and we care about the safety of our staff.
 Please don't use your time here to argue or complain to the staff, or make demands that fall outside of our company policies.

-If you have not already, familiarize yourself with our menu, our online ordering platform and our new policies, designed to keep everyone safe.
 We hope you will feel safe dining outside under our tent, or on the patio at some point this summer.
 We will still be offering online ordering for curbside pick-up for those that would like to continue dining at home.